"I've been a master plumber since age 29 and know how to clear most clogged toilets using nothing more than a few gallons of water."

 This happens because water from the bowl is seeping by the clog.
-If you wait for the water level in the toilet bowl to drop on its own and then pour a bucket of clear water into the toilet as fast as you can making sure it doesn't splash out or overflow the rim of the bowl, you'll be shocked to discover most clogs are dislodged by this rush of water.
+Wait for the water level in the toilet bowl to drop on its own.
+Pour a bucket of clear water into the toilet as fast as you can.
+In addition, be sure the water doesn't splash out or overflow the rim of the bowl.
+The rush of the water dislodges most clogs.

 I only use a plunger when several buckets full of clear water don't do the trick.
 Be sure the toilet bowl has more water in it than the normal level of water when using the plunger.
 The weight of the water, in addition to the action of the plunger, is what helps to clear the clog.

-You don't want to use a plunger when the water in the toilet bowl is almost overflowing the rim of the bowl.
-You'll have a real mess on your hands.
-Remember that water is heavy and it's weight alone can persuade a mass of toilet paper and solid waste to pass through the toilet colon.
+You don't want to use a plunger when the water in the toilet bowl is almost overflowing the rim of the bowl, because you'll have a real mess on your hands.
+Remember that water is heavy and its weight alone can persuade a mass of toilet paper and solid waste to pass through the toilet colon.

-Mineral deposits that collect around the syphon jet hole in the bottom of the toilet bowl can also cause the problem.
+Mineral deposits that collect around the siphon jet hole in the bottom of the toilet bowl can also cause the problem.
 The water from the toilet tank needs to enter the toilet bowl rapidly to force waste through the toilet into the drain pipe.
-A partially clogged syphon jet hole or a flapper valve that's closing too rapidly not allowing all the water from the tank to enter the bowl can make you think the toilet is clogged when it's not.
+A partially clogged siphon jet hole can mimic a clogged toilet.

 The bucket-of-water test can clear clogs caused by this.
-If the syphon jet hole is partially clogged, muriatic acid will often dissolve the deposits.
+Muriatic acid will dissolve hard water deposits that are clogging the siphon jet hole.

-If you decide to try muriatic acid, make sure the clog is gone and clear water is in the bowl.
+Clear water should be in the bowl before you try muriatic acid.
+The toilet must be free of clogs.
 Pour a bucket of water rapidly into the toilet bowl to lower the water level in the bowl.
 Then add 12 ounces of muriatic acid to the water in the bowl.
 Allow it to sit in the toilet for several hours.

-After waiting several hours, and wearing rubber gloves, carefully use a small wooden stick to gently scrape the opening of the syphon jet hole.
+After waiting several hours, and wearing rubber gloves, carefully use a small wooden stick to gently scrape the opening of the siphon jet hole.
 Do not use any metal to do this.

 Before you flush the toilet, it's a good idea to neutralize the acid.
 You can use a cup of baking soda to achieve this goal.
 Add it slowly to the liquid solution in the bottom of the bowl and stir it with a paint-stirring stick.

 Now it's time to flush the toilet to see if the acid did its job.
-You should see a significant difference in the flushing action if the syphon jet hole was clogged with deposits.
+If deposits clogged the siphon jet hole, you should see a significant difference in the flushing action.
 The acid will not hurt the toilet bowl or the plumbing drain pipes.